Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is known to jump out of televisions and roundhouse kick the viewers for no reason at all.
-Extreme caution is advised while watching any shows involving Jayesh.
+if i get five good things Jayesh will do a roundhouse kick and kick justin bibers ass

-Updated on: [30/9/2025]
+Updated on: [1/10/2025]
 <!-- #jokeEnd -->